-3.8 Inland Waterways
+3.8 Inland waterways

-For the first time, emissions from inland waterways have been included in the 2010 inventory.
+Emissions from inland waterways were first included nationally in the 2010 inventory.
 Emissions from vessels used on inland waterways were previously not reported in the UK inventory because there are no national fuel consumption statistics on the amount of fuel used by this sector in DUKES.
 However as all fuel consumed by all sources in the UK was captured by the inventory, emissions from inland waterways were effectively captured, but were previously misallocated to other sectors using the same types of fuels.